williamcioffi/egsocial/docs/readme.md

 1. retain records which have at least a day month year.
 2. calves are excluded
-3. you are a calf until December 1st of birth year and afterwards you will be a juv
+3. you are a calf until December 1st of birth year and afterwards you will be a juvenile
 4. considered an adult if:
     a. it has been nine years or more since known birth year
     b.
-OR eight years or more ellapsed since date of first sighting (when birth year is unknown)
+OR eight years or more since date of first sighting (when birth year is unknown)
     c.
 OR Jan 1st of the year prior to giving birth to a calf
 5. whales with a known birth year seen for less than eight years were excluded (unknown age class)
 6. lactating: